dalelaibeyond/iot-middleware-v5/PRD.md

 - Use the provided logger for consistent logging
 - Validate required options in `initialize()`
 - Emit events for significant state changes
+- **Graceful Shutdown**: Ensure all buffers are flushed and connections closed properly
+- **Error Handling**: Wrap all async operations in try-catch blocks with proper error emission

 ### 2. Error Handling